picocms/pico-deprecated/README.md

 Install
 -------

-You don't have to install this plugin manually, it's already a dependency of Pico's core.
+You usually don't have to install this plugin manually, it's shipped together with [Pico's pre-built release packages](https://github.com/picocms/Pico/releases/latest) and a default dependency of [`picocms/pico-composer`](https://github.com/picocms/pico-composer).

+If you're using plugins and themes that are compatible with Pico's latest API version only, you can safely remove `PicoDeprecated` from your Pico installation or disable the plugin (please refer to the "Usage" section below).
+However, if you're not sure about this, simply leave it as it is - it won't hurt... :wink:

+If you use a `composer`-based installation of Pico and want to either remove or install `PicoDeprecated`, simply open a shell on your server and navigate to Pico's install directory (e.g. `/var/www/html`).
+Run `composer remove picocms/pico-deprecated` to remove `PicoDeprecated`, or run `composer require picocms/pico-deprecated` (via [Packagist.org](https://packagist.org/packages/picocms/pico-deprecated)) to install `PicoDeprecated`.

+If you rather use one of Pico's pre-built release packages, it is best to disable `PicoDeprecated` and not to actually remove it.
+The reason for this is, that `PicoDeprecated` is part of Pico's pre-built release packages, thus it will be automatically re-installed when updating Pico.
+However, if you really want to remove `PicoDeprecated`, simply delete the `plugins/PicoDeprecated` directory in Pico's install directory (e.g. `/var/www/html`).
+If you want to install `PicoDeprecated`, you must first create a empty `plugins/PicoDeprecated` directory on your server, [download the version of `PicoDeprecated`](https://github.com/picocms/pico-deprecated/releases) matching the version of your Pico installation and upload all containing files (esp. `PicoDeprecated.php`) into said `plugins/PicoDeprecated` directory (resulting in `plugins/PicoDeprecated/PicoDeprecated.php`).

-The versioning of `PicoDeprecated` follows the major and minor version of Pico's core.
-You **must not** use a version of `PicoDeprecated` that doesn't match the major and minor version of Pico's core (e.g. v2.1.3 is incompatible with Pico 2.0), i.e. for Pico 2.0 you **must** use a version constraint like `~2.0.0`.
+The versioning of `PicoDeprecated` strictly follows the version of Pico's core.
+You *must not* use a version of `PicoDeprecated` that doesn't match the version of Pico's core (e.g. PicoDeprecated 2.0.1 is *not compatible* with Pico 2.0.0).
+If you're using a `composer`-based installation of Pico, simply use a version constaint like `^2.0` - `PicoDeprecated` ensures that its version matches Pico's version.
+Even if you're using one of Pico's pre-built release packages, you don't have to take care of anything - a matching version of `PicoDeprecated` is part of Pico's pre-built release packages anyway.

 Usage
 -----

-The plugin tries to guess whether it needs to be enabled or not.
-Obviously guessing doesn't always work, so you might want to enable or disable the plugin manually by adding `PicoDeprecated.enabled: true` or `PicoDeprecated.enabled: false` to your `config/config.yml`.
+You can explicitly disable `PicoDeprecated` by adding `PicoDeprecated.enabled: false` to your `config/config.yml`.
+If you want to re-enable `PicoDeprecated`, simply remove this line from your `config/config.yml`.

+`PicoDeprecated` itself has no configuration options, it enables and disables all of its features depending on whether there are plugins requiring said characteristics.
 Please refer to [`FEATURES.md`](FEATURES.md) for a complete list of all characteristics `PicoDeprecated` restores.